-Cats have a strong preference for moving water because that is what their ancestors drink in the wild.
+Cats have a strong preference for moving water because that is what their ancestors drank in the wild.
 Simply put, it is their inherent nature.
 Since cats are attracted to moving water, you may want to cover your aquarium.
 Biofilm is abundant in fish tanks.

 - Why does my cat's water fountain get slimy?

 Slime, also known as biofilm, can form rapidly between cleanings regardless if your unit has a filter or not.
-Fountain slime develop due to your cat's saliva, which contains sugar that serves as food for bacteria.
+Fountain slime develops due to your cat's saliva, which contains sugar that serves as food for bacteria.